Head-to-Head Comparison

 UpToDate

-UpToDate scored 71 out of 100 in The Clinical AI Report's 2025 evaluation, ranking fourth overall.
+UpToDate received a Very Good rating (4.1 / 5 stars) in Clinical AI Report's 2026 evaluation, ranking third overall.
 Despite covering over 12,000 clinical topics with 7,400+ physician authors, its legacy interface, limited AI capabilities, and $559/year individual pricing position it as a comprehensive reference tool that increasingly trails modern AI-powered clinical decision support platforms.

 Our Assessment

-In our 2026 evaluation, OpenEvidence (ranked #3, 72/100) outperforms UpToDate (ranked #4, 71/100) in overall physician satisfaction and editorial scoring.
-OpenEvidence is best suited for physicians who want a free, widely adopted AI literature search tool with NEJM and JAMA content partnerships — and who understand the ad-supported model and accuracy limitations on complex cases.
+In our 2026 evaluation, OpenEvidence (ranked #2, 4.3 stars) outperforms UpToDate (ranked #3, 4.1 stars) in overall physician satisfaction and editorial scoring.
+OpenEvidence is best suited for a useful tool for physicians who need fast, cited answers to clinical questions grounded in peer-reviewed literature.
+Relevant for primary care, internal medicine, and emergency medicine.
+Free and backed by a broad content partnership network (NEJM, JAMA, NCCN, ACC, AAFP, ACEP).
 Meanwhile, UpToDate is a stronger choice for physicians and institutions seeking the most comprehensive, authoritative clinical reference resource with rigorously peer-reviewed content and GRADE evidence ratings.
-Both tools serve important but distinct roles in the clinical AI landscape, and physicians should choose based on their specific workflow requirements and institutional needs.
+Both tools serve important but distinct roles in clinical care workflows, and physicians should choose based on their specific workflow requirements and institutional needs.